 Hwacheon Sancheoneo Ice Festival

-The Hwacheon Sancheoneo Ice Festival takes place on a frozen river of Gangwon Province.
+The Hwacheon Sancheoneo Ice Festival occurs on a frozen river in Gangwon Province.
 It is one of the most unforgettable winter festivals in Korea.
 People come here mainly for trout fishing.
 You can catch the fish with your bare hands or from drilled ice holes.
 This is one of the most popular winter festivals in Korea.
-You can eat what you catch which makes this an unforgettable experience.
-Other activities include building a snowman, sledding, snow tunnel building, and ice soccer.
-The Ice Festival takes place between January 9 – 31.
+You can eat what you catch, which makes this an unforgettable experience.

 Address: Gangwon-do, Hwacheon-gun, Hwacheon-eup, Jung-ri, 196